Yeah, I'm just trying to figure out which soundbites I want to use here as we get started here in the final big hour of broadcast excellence today.

 I will not stand by and watch something like that be implemented on our seniors.

-I won't stand by and watch it.
+I will stand by and watch it.

 And I cannot, cannot, from a conscientious point of view, support anyone who will back those who push this legislation on us.